Koseng/RaspiAsUSBStickWithCloudSync/README.md

     > - Setup your Wifi (important)

 2. Download latest release from RaspiAsUSBStickWithCloudSync and extract files
-3. Adapt files for Dropbox sync or linux server sync
+3. Enter configuration data for Dropbox sync or linux server sync
     - [Prepare and configure Dropbox](doc/dropbox.md)
     - Configure linux server sync
 4. Copy all files to `/home/pi` on the Raspberry Pi.
 For example use [WinSCP](https://winscp.net/eng/download.php):